 So you’ve decided you are ready to invest in a new paint booth for your shop.
 That’s not the end of the decisions though.
 Next comes decisions on any booth options and accessories you may want to add to your new booth.

-With our Ultra® booths, one option in particular is deciding whether or not it is worthwhile to upgrade to a Controlled Airflow (CAF) Ceiling, GFS’ patented, exclusive ceiling design.
+With our Ultra® Paint Booths, one option, in particular, is deciding whether or not it is worthwhile to upgrade to a Controlled Airflow (CAF) Ceiling, GFS’ patented, exclusive ceiling design.
 Let’s take a look at the key features of the CAF Ceiling to allow for a more informed decision.

 The Controlled Airflow Ceiling is engineered to maximize the effectiveness of downdraft airflow model booths by providing two airflow zones within the booth.
 The primary airflow zone creates a precise, protective envelope of air around the vehicle, while the added secondary airflow zone significantly increases the spray zone, virtually eliminating the dead air zone found in most booths.